 Also, unlike other recipes for Christmas fruitcake, this one does not include the process of soaking the cake in brandy and letting it “cure” for several days or even weeks before Christmas.
 So, if your holiday baking is running behind schedule, you could still make this cake on Christmas Eve or even Christmas Day and have it ready in time for dessert after Christmas dinner.

-Here is my modern adaptation of Mrs. Child’s recipe:
+Here is the modern adaptation of Mrs. Child’s recipe:

 Traditional 19th Century Fruitcake

-- 1 1/2 cups flour – baker’s choice of type (I like using spelt or unbleached all-purpose or a blend of both)
+- 1 1/2 cups flour – baker’s choice of type (I like to use einkorn flour for a nice soft texture but you could also use spelt or unbleached all-purpose or a blend of both)

 - 1 cup raisins